reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 </Sandpack>

+In this example, the "external system" you synchronized to React state was the browser media API.
+You can use a similar approach to wrap legacy non-React code (like jQuery plugins) into declarative React components.

 <DeepDive title="What happens if you call play() and pause() outside the effect?">

 Try commenting out the 6th and 12th lines in the above example to see what happens when the `play()` and `pause()` calls run during rendering.
 The code will crash because the `<video>` tag does not yet exist in the DOM. **By using an effect, you tell React to put `<video>` in the DOM, and _then_ do something.**